Berry Rhubarb Pie

 5. Fill a lined pie pan and attach the top of the pie.
 Seal the two crusts together by pinching, then trim any excess and crimp the edges.
 Freeze the pie for at least 20 minutes before baking.
 While chilling, preheat the oven to 400º F and place a rack in the center of the oven.
 If you have a pizza/baking stone, place it in the oven now.

 7. Cool the pie for at least 2 hours before slicing, or it will fall apart!
 Serve with whipped cream or ice cream if desired.
-Store at room temp for 1 - 2 days, if it lasts that long ;)
+Store at room temp for 1 - 2 days.

 Be sure to tag #alexanderbakes or @alexanderbakes if you try this recipe! :)